tklab-tud/uscxml/README.md

     Interpreter scxml = Interpreter::fromXML("<scxml><final id="exit"/></scxml>");
     InterpreterState state;
     do {
-      state = interpreter.step(true); // boolean argument causes blocking or not } while(state > 0)
+      state = interpreter.step(ms);
+    } while(state != InterpreterState::USCXML_FINISHED)

 Using <tt>step</tt>, you can run a single macrostep of the interpreter and interleave interpretation with the rest of your code.
+The <tt>step</tt> function will take an optional integer as the time in milliseconds it will block and wait if no more events are available, default is to block indefinitely until an event arrives or the interpreter finished.

 ### Callbacks for an Interpreter